-The use tax is 5% of the sales price of the motor vehicle, motorcycle, boat, motor, airplane, or trailer, semitrailer, or pole trailer purchased.
-However, Code Section 12-36-2110 provides that the use tax may not exceed \$300 on certain transactions.
+The use tax is 5% of the sales price of the motor vehicle, motorcycle, boat4, airplane, recreational vehicle, a trailer or semitrailer capable of being pulled only by a truck tractor, or any other vehicle subject to the maximum tax.
+However, Code Section 12-36-2110 provides that the use tax may not exceed \$300 on these transactions.
 (See Questions 11 and 12 concerning the maximum tax.)